KnoP-01/krl-for-vim/README.md

 Put the following in your .vimrc: >

-    syntax on                  " syntax and filetype on in the correct order filetype plugin indent on  " syntax and filetype on in the correct order
+    syntax on                  " syntax and filetype on in that order filetype plugin indent on  " syntax and filetype on in that order

 You may have to run >